abhiTronix/deffcode/docs/help.md

 > Liked DeFFcode?
 Would you like to help DeFFcode, other users, and the author?

-There are very simple ways to help us:
+There are many simple ways to help us:

 ## :material-star-settings: Star DeFFcode on GitHub